zerotier/ZeroTierOne/controller/README.md

 ZeroTier network controllers can easily be run in Docker or other container systems.
 Since containers do not need to actually join networks, extra privilege options like "--device=/dev/net/tun --privileged" are not needed.
 You'll just need to map the local JSON API port of the running controller and allow it to access the Internet (over UDP/9993 at a minimum) so things can reach and query it.

-### RethinkDB Database Implementation
+### PostgreSQL Database Implementation

 The default controller stores its data in the filesystem in `controller.d` under ZeroTier's home folder.
-There's an alternative implementation that stores data in RethinkDB that can be built with `make central-controller`.
-Right now this is only guaranteed to build and run on Linux and is designed for use with [ZeroTier Central](https://my.zerotier.com/).
+There's an alternative implementation that stores data in PostgreSQL that can be built with `make central-controller`.
+Right now this is only guaranteed to build and run on Centos 7 Linux with PostgreSQL 10 installed via the [PostgreSQL Yum Repository](https://www.postgresql.org/download/linux/redhat/) and is designed for use with [ZeroTier Central](https://my.zerotier.com/).
 You're welcome to use it but we don't "officially" support it for end-user use and it could change at any time.

 ### Upgrading from Older (1.1.14 or earlier) Versions